 - The Brunei Investment Agency and its subsidiaries in recovery of more than $500 million in misappropriated assets.*

-- Société Générale in customer arbitrations arising from a $200 million Ponzi scheme by a retail branch manager, resulting in defense awards of a small fraction of the damages claimed.*
+- Société Générale in customer arbitrations arising from a $200 million Ponzi scheme by a retail branch manager.*

-- A Fortune 25 consumer products company in a case seeking payment on letters of credit that a Serbian bank failed to pay as a result of the U.S. government’s freeze of Serbian assets, resulting in a jury award of all damages sought that was affirmed by the Second Circuit.*
+- A Fortune 25 consumer products company in a case seeking payment on letters of credit that a Serbian bank refused to pay as a result of U.S. trade sanctions, resulting in a jury award of all damages sought.*

-- Death row prisoner Derek Barnabei in a multi-pronged legal and media effort to reverse his death sentence, successfully obtaining DNA testing of previously untested biological evidence.*
+- Death row prisoner Derek Barnabei in a multi-pronged legal and media effort to reverse his death sentence, successfully obtaining DNA testing of biological evidence.*

 Yale University, B.A., 1981, magna cum laude